magento/devdocs/guides/v2.1/contributor-guide/backward-compatible-development/index.md

 #### Introduction of a new dependency from an existing module

-Introduction of a new dependency from an existing module can be treated as a backward incompatible change.
+The introduction of a new dependency from an existing module can be treated as a backward incompatible change.
 There is no guarantee that the required module will be enabled at a particular instance.
 As a result, such dependency will not be satisfied.

 ### PHP